Latin Third Experience = Intermediate Latin

 ♦ SIMPSON, D.P.
 Cassell’s latin Dictionary, Macmillan, New York 1959 or equivalent, including a small English to Latin section.
 A pocket dictionary is not sufficient.

 ♦ FOSTER, R.T., – D.P.
 MCCARTHY, Ossa Latinitatis Sola ad mentem Reginaldi rationemque: The Mere Bones of Latin according to the thought and system of Reginald, (Latinitatis Corpus 1), Catholic University of America Press, Washington DC 2016.
-Available in October from the publisher or from Amazon.
+Available in October from the publisher or from Amazon.co.uk or from Amazon.com.

 FOSTER, R.T. – D.P.
 MCCARTHY, “Collectarum latinitas”, Appreciating the Collect: An Irenic Methodology (DREI, AL : LA 1), ed.
 J.G.
 Leachman – D.P.
 McCarthy, St. Michael’s Abbey Press, Farnborough, England 2008.Foster, R.T. – D.P.
 McCarthy, “Collectarum latinitas”, 27-56.
 Available from the publisher.

-Canon Law Students at KU Leuven are encouraged to take Beginning Latin before commencing their studies at Leuven.
-During the next summer they may take the Intermediate Latin, which will prepare them to take the sufficiency exam for Christian Latin (A08A0A), which covers about the first 25 chapters of Collin’s Primer of Ecclesiastical Latin, including some usages of the subjunctive and some usages of the four participles, which we present in this our intermediate course.
-During their third summer they may take both Proficient Latin for Liturgists, which also considers canonical texts regarding liturgy, along with Readings Cicero’s Letters, both of which will prepare them for the advanced Latin exam at KU Leuven.
-They are also welcome to begin their study of Latin later in their programme of study at KU Leuven.
+Canon Law Students at KU Leuven may take these summer courses and study Latin online in two sessions weekly throughout the academic term to prepare for two proficiency exams at KU Leuven.
+Intermediate Latin, will prepare them to take the sufficiency exam for Christian Latin (A08A0A), which covers about the first 25 chapters of Collin’s Primer of Ecclesiastical Latin.
+Proficient Latin for Liturgists, which also considers canonical texts regarding liturgy, along with Readings Cicero’s Letters will prepare students for the advanced Latin exam at KU Leuven.

-Students for personal interest may not feel the same pressure to complete the daily ludus domesticus (homework), but are invited to attend the sessions when these are reviewed.
-There are no exams, just the enjoyment of learning Latin.
+Students for personal interest: There are no exams, just the enjoyment of learning Latin.

 74 Castlebar Road, Ealing, London W5 2DD, UK